Improper Bostonian // 2017 Boston's Best

-La Morra received a 2016 Award of Excellence from Wine Spectator for featuring “a well-chosen assortment of quality producers, along with a thematic match to the menu in both price and style.”
+La Morra received Awards of Excellence from Wine Spectator for featuring “a well-chosen assortment of quality producers, along with a thematic match to the menu in both price and style.”

 Trip Advisor // 2016 Certificate Excellence